Bastrop County Court Records

 The County Clerk issues marriage licenses and maintains the official marriage index for Bastrop County.
 Marriage license information is available on the county website.
 Key details include:

 Applicants must present valid photo identification and a Social Security number.
 A 72-hour waiting period applies after issuance unless waived for active military personnel or by court order.
-The license expires if no ceremony is conducted within 90 days.
-The marriage index can be searched online through the Bastrop County Public Records portal by applicant name, license number, application date, or marriage date.
+The license expires if no ceremony takes place within 90 days.
+You can search the marriage index online through the Bastrop County Public Records portal by applicant name, license number, application date, or marriage date.

 Birth and Death Records